JaccovanWijk/PassSafe/REPORT.md

 #### SettingsActivity
 In almost all of the other activities ther is a optionmenu displayed in the top-right corner.
 This will give the options "Log Out" and "Settings".
 Clicking the latter one will direct the user to this activity, where you have two options:
 * Changing the password of your account, which will delete all of your data unfortunately.
 More details about this later.
-* Adding a question, where the user can choose one of the questions he/she has not answered yet.
+* Adding a question, where the user can choose one of the questions he has not answered yet.
 If they provide the right password, the question will be added to the Firebase database, just like the second functionality of the *QuestionActivity*.
 ### Helper Class
 #### FirebaseHelper
 In all of the activities the link with Firebase authentication is locally managed.
 Reading and writing to the Firebase database is managed with this helper.
 It uses CallBack to send back the data it gets from Firebase.